326267

 EPS and free cash flow tell us whether a company was profitable while growing revenue.
 But was it capital-efficient?
 Enter ROIC, a metric showing how much operating profit a company generates relative to how much money the business raised (debt and equity).

 The trend in its ROIC, however, is often what surprises the market and drives the stock price.
-Over the last two years, Impinj's ROIC has averaged a solid increase each year.
-This is a good sign, and if Impinj's returns keep rising, there's a chance it could evolve into an investable business.
+Over the last few years, Impinj's ROIC has significantly increased.
+This is a good sign, and we hope the company can continue improving.

 We were impressed by Impinj's strong improvement in inventory levels.
-We were also excited its EPS outperformed Wall Street's estimates.
-On the other hand, its operating margin regrettably fell and its gross margin shrunk.
-Zooming out, we think this was still a decent, albeit mixed, quarter, showing that the company is staying on track.
-The stock is up 13.6% after reporting and currently trades at $121 per share.
+We were also excited its revenue and EPS outperformed Wall Street's estimates.
+Adding to the good news was guidance that came in well above expectations for revenue and EPS.
+Overall, we think this was a really good quarter that should please shareholders.
+The stock is up 14.3% after reporting and currently trades at $138 per share.

 Is Now The Time?

 We cheer for everyone who's making the lives of others easier through technology, but in the case of Impinj, we'll be cheering from the sidelines.
-Although its superb revenue growth over the last three years implys it's winning market share, Wall Street expects growth to deteriorate from here.
-On top of that, its relatively low ROIC suggests it has struggled to grow profits historically and its growth is coming at a cost of significant cash burn.
+Although its superb revenue growth over the last three years implys it's winning market share and its growth over the next 12 months is expected to be higher, its relatively low ROIC suggests it has struggled to grow profits historically.
+On top of that, its operating margins reveal subpar cost controls compared to other semiconductor businesses.

-Given its price-to-earnings ratio based on the next 12 months of 115.4x, Impinj is priced with expectations for long-term growth, and there's no doubt it's a bit of a market darling, at least for some.
-While we have no doubt one can find things to like about the company, we think there might be better opportunities in the market and at the moment don't see many reasons to get involved.
+Given its price-to-earnings ratio based on the next 12 months of 103.5x, Impinj is priced with expectations for long-term growth, and there's no doubt it's a bit of a market darling, at least for some.
+While we've no doubt one can find things to like about Impinj, we think there are better opportunities elsewhere in the market.
+We don't see many reasons to get involved at the moment.

-Wall Street analysts covering the company had a one-year price target of $101.13 per share right before these results (compared to the current share price of $121), implying they didn't see much short-term potential in the Impinj.
+Wall Street analysts covering the company had a one-year price target of $135.38 per share right before these results (compared to the current share price of $138).

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds of the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.